Palio nothus

 Palio nothus is a species of sea slug, a nudibranch, a shell-less marine gastropod mollusc in the family Polyceridae.

 Distribution

 This species was described from Prestonpans Bay, Firth of Forth, Scotland.
 It has subsequently been reported from the United Kingdom north to Scandinavia, Russia and Greenland.
 It has also been reported from the Pacific coast of Canada.

 Ecology

 In the north-east Atlantic Palio nothus feeds on bryozoans of the genus Bowerbankia.
+Its eggs are laid in a short ribbon-like spiral.